Skip to main content

 EMS, if properly installed and designed, can be considered a reliable and accurate method to estimate catches and monitor fishing activities onboard vessels.
 EMS can be valuable for science and compliance purposes.

-Learn more by accessing relevant reports, op-eds, and infographics on our EM landing page on the ISSF website.
+Learn more by accessing relevant reports, op-eds, and infographics on our EM landing page on the ISSF website including a new fact sheet explaining how EMS help to support more sustainable tuna fishing.

 Dive in